renatorib/2048.js/README.md

 ![2048.js](./docs/imgs/logo.png)

-A library of functions based on functional programming paradigm to you create your 2048 game.
+A library based in a functional programming paradigm to create a 2048 game.

 ## What is it?